jramaswami/Advent-Of-Code-2015/puzzle3/README.md

 For example:

-&lt; delivers presents to 2 houses: one at the starting location, and one to the east.
+&lt;&lt; delivers presents to 2 houses: one at the starting location, and one to the east.

 ^>v< delivers presents to 4 houses in a square, including twice to the